Phone-Free Schools: Texas’ Bell-to-Bell Cellphone Policy Takes Effect

 Early Results from Texas Schools

 Texas districts already partnering with Yondr are seeing measurable gains—more instruction time, stronger student engagement, and significantly fewer classroom disruptions.
-With new state legislation now in place and $20 million in funding allocated for storage solutions, more schools are exploring phone-free strategies that prioritize learning and restore focus.
+With new state legislation now in place and funding allocated for storage solutions, more schools are exploring phone-free strategies that prioritize learning and restore focus.

 “In a single school year, we recaptured 168,000 hours of instructional time.”